YHK00103/Chisel-JPEG/README.md

 [info] All tests passed.
 [success] Total time: 4 s, completed Mar 4, 2024, 3:00:05 PM
 ```
+## What are we currently working on?
+ - [] Multi-Cycle computation for Discrete Cosine Transform
+ - [] Inversing Discrete Cosine Transform
+ - [] JPEG Decompression in Top Level Module
+ - [] Fix Quantizatiuon bug

+## Known Issues
+- [] Quantization has a small bug that will round remainder results of -1.49 to -2 when it should be -1 because Quantization rounds to the nearest integer.

 ## Progress
 - [ ] Jpeg Compression